jiaqingxie/DeepProtein/Readme.md

 conda install -c conda-forge pytdc
 ```

-A version of torch 2.1+  is required to installed, since dgl required a version of torch >=2.1.0.
+A version of torch 2.1+ is required to be installed since Jul requires a version of torch >=2.1.0.

-1. If you want to use GPU, then firstly find a matched torch version, then install dgl with cuda version.
+1. If you want to use GPU, then first find a matched torch version, then install duel with cuda version.
 We give an example of torch 2.3.0 with cuda 11.8:
     ```bash
    pip install torch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 --index-url https://download.pytorch.org/whl/cu118
    conda install -c dglteam/label/th23_cu118 dgl